 Creating engaging content that sells the unique attributes of your college or university is the best way to guarantee the greatest level of interaction with current and prospective students.

 Even though it was first uploaded in 2012, we still love the University of Rochester’s ‘Remember oUR Name’ hip-hop video which features the 'Midnight Ramblers' an all-male a capella group rapping about the university’s facts and figures.
 The video highlights the university’s creativity, originality, talent and their ability to not take themselves too seriously.
 It was a huge hit and to date has over 159,000 views on YouTube which for a university recruitment video, is pretty special.

 2. Make sure your unique content can be found

 It’s pointless spending hours creating clever, humorous and engaging content if nobody can find it.
 The video title should be snappy, direct and descriptive.
 When someone goes searching for it, unsurprisingly, they should be readily able to easily find it.
-Take some time to really decide what keywords you need to use.
-Make sure your targeted keywords are in the first few words of the title.
+Take some time to really decide what copyright holder you need to use.
+Make sure your targeted copyright holder are in the first few words of the title.

 When it comes to tagging, don’t be shy!
 Add as many relevant key words to your video.

 The same goes for the description.
-Begin the description with a full URL and be as descriptive and use as many keywords as possible.
-The more relevant keywords you include the more searches your video can be found under.
+Begin the description with a full URL and be as descriptive and use as many copyright holder as possible.
+The more relevant copyright holder you include the more searches your video can be found under.

 3. Utilize other social media platforms